aws-samples/reinvent2020-aim404-productionize-r-using-amazon-sagemaker/README.md

 processing_output_path <- file.path(processing_path, 'output')
 ```

-### 2. Refactor the code into **train**, **evaluate** as that how SageMaker execute the codes from the container for training, and evaluating the model.
+#### 2. Refactor the code into `train`, `evaluate` as that how SageMaker execute the codes from the container for training, and evaluating the model.
 In our prototype, we do a forecast modeling, followed by an analysis of the model performance and a visualization.
-We will be refracting the modeling part into the function `train` (insert link to the lines) and the analysis into `evaluate`.
-Amazon SageMaker will be calling the `train` and `evaluate` in a SageMaker Training job ([by default](https://docs.aws.amazon.com/sagemaker/latest/dg/your-algorithms-training-algo-dockerfile.html)] and SageMaker Processing job ([by design](https://docs.aws.amazon.com/sagemaker/latest/dg/build-your-own-processing-container.html#byoc-run-image)), respectively.
+We need to refactor the codes in `fable_demo.r`, put the modeling part into the function [`train`](https://github.com/aws-samples/reinvent2020-aim404-productionize-r-using-amazon-sagemaker/blob/d3f784069fa7fa6032c004dd73d0566cc01af08e/fable_sagemaker.r#L43-L89) and the analysis into [`evaluate`](https://github.com/aws-samples/reinvent2020-aim404-productionize-r-using-amazon-sagemaker/blob/d3f784069fa7fa6032c004dd73d0566cc01af08e/fable_sagemaker.r#L91-L127).
+Amazon SageMaker calls the `train` and `evaluate` in a SageMaker Training job ([by default](https://docs.aws.amazon.com/sagemaker/latest/dg/your-algorithms-training-algo-dockerfile.html)) and SageMaker Processing job ([by design](https://docs.aws.amazon.com/sagemaker/latest/dg/build-your-own-processing-container.html#byoc-run-image)), respectively.
+We will talk more about how SageMaker Process calls the `evaluate` function.

 ```R
 train <- function() {